 The Appalachian Trail Conservancy (ATC) defines the term shelter, sometimes referred to as a lean-to, as a ‘three-sided structure, with or without bunks or floors, intended as overnight housing for hikers.’
 The term shelter on the A.T. can also include enclosed structures, unlocked cabins and the hut system in the White Mountains run by the AMC.
 Built, maintained and preserved with thousands of hours by dedicated trail clubs and volunteers, shelters have always been and continue to be an integral part of the trail experience.

-You can learn more about the history and design of all of the shelters on the Appalachian Trail in my new book, The Appalachian Trail Backcountry Shelters, Lean-tos and Huts, out May 2020 with Rizzoli Publications in New York.
+You can learn more about the history and design of all of the shelters on the Appalachian Trail in my new book, The Appalachian Trail: Backcountry Shelters, Lean-tos, and Huts, out April 2020 with Rizzoli Publications in New York.